coderedtails/blog/actor_paradigm_v2.md

 *   Resume: You can't win them all.
 Drop the message and proceed with the next one in the mailbox.
 *   Stop: Discontinue processing and remove the actor.

-Further more, there are to *SupervisionStrategies* that are to be applied: `OneForOneStrategy` or `AllForOneStrategy`.
+Further more, there are two *SupervisionStrategies* that are applied: `OneForOneStrategy` or `AllForOneStrategy`.
 The difference in these strategies is in how far an *action* is going to reach:

 *   `OneForOneStrategy` will apply the action only to the failing actor.
 *   `AllForOneStrategy` will apply to **all** of the supervised siblings, whether they failed themselves or not.

+`AllForOneStrategy` is especiialy interesting when restarting actors.
+This means that the failure of one actor will lead to restarting the entire group of actors under superviison.

 What makes this approach so interesting is that it makes error handling explicit yet concise.
 The wording `Escalate`, `Resume`, `Supervisor`, `OneForOneStrategy` perfectly fits into the domain.
 It also allows you to handle all failures relevant to an actor in a single place due to the messaging nature of the model you can get retries out of the box.
+Lastly, it allows you to express that some tasks may fail without your entire application having to suffer.
+Sometimes a simple restart of your actors is just enough.

 ## On the Scenic Route